SudoBrendan/k8s-vagrant/labs/cluster-maintenance/control-plane-restore/solution/README.md

 The main points to know about backup/restoration of a control plane node are:

 1. What to backup (and when):
-    - all TLS certificates used by control plane components (once per upgrade, or whenever you roll them manually)
+    - some x509 certificates used by control plane components (once per upgrade, or whenever you roll them manually):
+        - kubernetes certificate authority public/private keys: `/etc/kubernetes/pki/ca.crt`, `/etc/kubernetes/pki/ca.key`
+        - kubernetes front proxy certificate authority public/private keys: `/etc/kubernetes/pki/front-proxy-ca.crt`, `/etc/kubernetes/pki/front-proxy-ca.key`
+        - service account token generation public/private keys: `/etc/kubernetes/pki/sa.pub`, `/etc/kubernetes/pki/sa.key`
+        - etcd certificate authority public/private keys: `/etc/kuberentes/pki/etcd/ca.crt`, `/etc/kuberentes/pki/etcd/ca.key`
     - etcd key-value store (regularly)
     - any custom static Pod definitions, for example, maybe a second scheduler or modifications to the api server, like enabling new Admission Controllers (the `simple` cluster has none of these, so we don't do this here - backup/restore would be identical to the `pki` directory)
-1. Restored node requirements (so certs are valid):
+1. ~~Restored node requirements (so certs are valid):~~
-    - IP must be identical
+    - ~~IP must be identical~~
-    - Hostname must be identical
+    - ~~Hostname must be identical~~

 ## Backup